 Another issue sometimes remarked upon is a small gap between the loop tape and the watch lugs.
 Is this strap really tailored for a watch with 20 mm between the lugs?

-The NASA watchbands should be washed regularly, and it is sufficient to use running water with hand-soap and then dry with paper towels.
+These NASA watchbands should be washed regularly, and it is sufficient to use running water with hand-soap and then dry with paper towels.
+They can be machined washed if preferred, they are made from military grade webbing materials and stainless steel after all.

 Finally, please note that the printing on the Olive Drab tape is made with a simple typewriter, or stamped with permanent ink.
 The markings will withstand many washes, but it is just a pigment ink and will abrade off eventually.